Prehabilitation this is a process of enhancing function to improve your ability to withstand forthcoming treatment and improve outcomes.

 If you are referred for Prehabilitation and managing emotions and anxiety is something of a concern for you and impacting upon you health and well being we will complete some screening tools at your first appointment.
 This will help us to determine what level of support you need and who best to provide this.
 It may be some general advice and strategies along with weekly telephone support is enough for you, support from your clinical nurse specialist and cancer team may also be of benefit or it may be that our clinical psychology service can offer something more for you.

-Here is a variety of physical activity leaflets and videos which you can carry out at home.
+Here is a variety of resources, leaflets and videos which you can carry out at home.

 For more information regarding your health and wellbeing before cancer treatment please see the first steps cancer programme page which can be accessed here or at the tab on the right hand side.